okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget-deprecated-methods/main/index.md

 <ApiLifecycle access="ie" /><br>
 <ApiLifecycle access="Limited GA" /><br>

-This guide covers the Javascript method that is deprecated from the Sign-In Widget and describes how to use `showSignIn()` (and related methods) instead.
+This guide covers the JavaScript method that is deprecated from the Sign-In Widget and describes how to use `showSignIn` (and related methods) instead.

 ---